Prag8855/aab/content/guides/start-a-business-in-germany.md

 ### 4. Get a residence permit

 You might need a [residence permit](/glossary/Aufenthaltstitel) to be self-employed in Germany.
 It depends on your nationality.
-It takes around 3 months to get a residence permit, sometimes longer.
+It can take [a few months](/tools/residence-permit-feedback) to get a residence permit.

 **[Who needs a residence permit? ➞](/guides/residence-permit)**